SESMG/SESMG/docs/structure_of_energy_system/structure.rst

 =================================================
 Storages are connected to a bus and can store energy from this bus and return it to a later point in time.

+Stratified thermal storages use the thermal transmittance of the wall of the stratified thermal storage (including thermal insulation) for calculating the losses.
+Specific values can be found in data sheets.

 Investment
 =================================================
 The investment costs help to compare the costs of building new components to the costs of further using existing components instead.
 The annual savings from building new capacities should compensate the investment costs.
 The investment method can be applied to any new component to be built.
 In addition to the usual component parameters, the maximum installable capacity needs to be known.
 Further, the periodic costs need to be assigned to the investment costs.
 The periodic costs refer to the defined time horizon.
 If the time horizon is one year, the periodical costs correspond to the annualized capital costs of an investment.
 **Non-Convex-Investments:** While a linear programming approach is used for normal investment decisions, a mixed integer variable is defined for non-convex investment decisions.
 The model can thus decide, for example, whether a component should be implemented FULL or NOT.
 Mixed-integer variables increase the computational effort significantly and should be used with caution.